OnionIoT/Onion-Docs/Omega2/Projects/iot/gcal-alarm.md

 ### Step-by-Step

-Follow these instructions to setup the Smart Plant project on your very own Omega!
+Follow these instructions to setup your very own alarm!

 #### 1. Prepare